 Most red wines from the Rhône Valley are made from two grape varieties: Syrah and Grenache.
 The most famous vineyards in the Rhône Valley are the Cornas, the Hermitage, and the Chateau Grillet.

-Of the wines produced here, the Côtes du Rhône, Cote Rotie and Chateauneuf du Pape stand out for their quality.
+Of the wines produced here, the Côtes du Rhône, Côte Rôtie, and Châteauneuf-du-Pape stand out for their quality.
 They are specific because they are made by mixing as many as 13 grape varieties.
-If you are a fan of white wine, Marsanne and Viognier will delight you.
+If you’re a fan of white wine, Marsanne and Viognier are sure to delight you.

 The best appellations on the right bank of the Rhone river are the Cotes du Vivarais, St Gervais, and Laudun.
 They are among the leading producers in the Southern Rhone.

-This gastronomic region offers even 14 wine routes, along which you will try not only great red wines but also delicious cheeses and other local specialties.
+This gastronomic region offers 14 wine routes, along which you will try not only great red wines but also delicious cheeses and other local specialties.

 Visit Provence and Enjoy Premium Rosé Wines

-But, did you know that premium rosé is also produced in this southeast wine region of France?
+But did you know that premium rosé is also produced in this southeast wine region of France?
 Rosé here is usually fruity and features crisp acidity.

 Provence has about 400 vineyards and wine cellars.
-Red grape varieties such as Syrah, Cabernet Sauvignon, and Mourvedre are most commonly used in the production of wine from Provence.
+Red grape varieties such as Syrah, Cabernet Sauvignon and Mourvedre are most commonly used in the production of wine from Provence.

-These varietals make beautiful rosé and red wines, such as Chateau Vignelaure Rose, Château de Pibarnon Bandol and Domaine Tempier Bandol Rouge.
+These varietals make beautiful rosé and red wines, such as Chateau Vignelaure Rosé, Château de Pibarnon Bandol and Domaine Tempier Bandol Rouge.

 Red and Rosé Wines are Most Common in Corsica